a327ex/www/content/posts/cons_compassion.md

 ### NFTs & crypto

-I've already spoken quite a lot about NFTs and crypto in other posts, but there are 3 specific ways in which agreeableness plays on people's dislike of the space.
+I've already spoken quite a lot about NFTs and crypto in other posts, but there are three specific ways in which agreeableness plays on people's dislike of the space.

 The first is that as mentioned previously, the highly agreeable dislike trading games, and the space is fundamentally about making everything tradeable.
 So it's no real surprise that people who think that people should be able to make a living without monetizing their skills won't like the concept of NFTs, even if it makes it easier for them to make a living off their art.